Print Public Residency, Kala Art Institute, SF Bay Area

 It was also covered by The Reader in January.
 Link Thanks to the many media outlets who have covered the project.

 Everybody Eats Lunch, Omaha & Oakland

 Everybody Eats Lunch is a storytelling and community project where strangers come together to have a one-on-one meal and conversation.
 The project launched in Omaha, Nebraska with the support of Bemis Center for Contemporary Arts, and will be active through July 15.
-Participate in Omaha, Nebraska; Oakland, California; Washington, D.C; or New York, New York.
+Participate in Omaha, Nebraska; or Oakland, California..
 More info.

 The Civic Arts program has awarded funds for a social justice project to be exhibited in the spring of 2018.
 We are thankful and excited.
 More info to come.

 Lucas Artists Program Fellow Christy Chan and actors Gail Jones and Catherine Lerza present a live performance of Chan’s The Long Distance Call.
 A Q&A with Chan will follow the performance.
 In addition, visiting artist Simón Adinia Hanukai will discuss his new work informed by questions and concerns about data mining and Lucas Artist Program Visual Arts Fellow Kim Beck will present her past work and projects she intends to explore while in residence.
 Tickets